-The key difference between an installment loan and other loans is that there is the time period you have to pay back the funds that you have borrowed.
+The key difference between an installment loan and other kinds of loans is the time period within which you have to pay back the funds that you have borrowed.

 With a credit card for example, you may have a credit line of $5,000.
 Once you spend up to that maximum, you are only required to make the minimum payment each month.
 Most often, that will be a mix of interest and principal.
 You could continue making that minimum payment and spending any additional credit that is available without an ending date.

 Installment loans may be used by people that prefer predictability.
 Knowing what your monthly payment will be each month will allow you to plan and budget accordingly.